 eytys' max schiller on print's persuasive power

-With an e-store that selects early editions of Twen alongside snapshots of street culture, girl power's new wave and the fruits of various creative coming togethers, print media is far from dead in the minds of Eytys.
-Whilst sharing a sneak preview of...
+With an e-store that selects early editions of 'Twen' alongside snapshots of street culture, girl power's new wave and the fruits of various creative coming togethers, print media is far from dead in the minds of Eytys.
+Whilst sharing a sneak preview...

-I fell for print in my early twenties while doing an internship at the design agency Baron and Baron in New York.
+I fell for print in my early 20s while doing an internship at the design agency Baron and Baron in New York.
 For three months all I did was image research in Fabien Baron's vast and awe-inspiring library.
-The massive bookshelves had everything, from glossies dating back several decades to rare editions with big masters of photography, art and architecture.
+The massive bookshelves had everything, from glossies dating back several decades to rare editions with big masters of photography, art, and architecture.

 Text Max Schiller